civicrm/civicrm-dev-docs/docs/extensions/info-xml.md

 ### `<compatibility>` {:#compatibility}

 * Containing element: [`<extension>`](#extension)
-* Description: specifies the versions of CiviCRM which which this extension is compatible
+* Description: specifies the versions of CiviCRM with which this extension is compatible
 * Contains: elements

 Elements acceptable within `<compatibility>`